Human Resource Management MSc

 Careers

-On successful completion of this programme, you will have the knowledge, understanding and skills to gain postgraduate-level employment in Human Resource Management and related professions.
-Alternatively, you will be eligible to apply or seek entry to doctoral-level study at Edinburgh Napier University or another higher education institution.
-Some job roles our alumni have secured include:
+On successful completion of this programme, you will have the knowledge, understanding, and skills to gain postgraduate-level employment in Human Resource Management and related professions.
+Your CIPD membership and accreditation demonstrates your professionalism and dedication to managing people within organisations.
+You will gain a range of highly desirable transferable skills, including problem-solving, leadership, conflict resolution and mediation, ethics, and communication, which are valued by employers within multiple areas of the organisation.
+Additionally, you will be eligible to apply or seek entry to doctoral-level study at Edinburgh Napier University or another higher education institution.

 Three people talking